jbb10/Robopizza/readme.md

 # Microservices from the Ground up
 In this course we’re zooming out and looking at what’s needed to go from zero to a fully functioning microservice-oriented architecture!
 We’re using Docker to containerize some microservices that are then deployed in Kubernetes.
 The microservices communicate using APIs (REST) and messaging (RabbitMQ) with the whole thing provisioned in Azure using Terraform, so we’re touching upon a lot of cool tech!
+- This readme serves as the main tutorial and includes all the information needed to go implement the project
+- In the root of the project there's a Powerpoint slide deck that has a high-level walkthrough and an overview of the contents of the project including diagrams
+- A walkthrough of the course was recorded for the DK Engineering Engineering community which mostly follows the steps in this readme available [here](https://myresources.deloitte.com/personal/jbjornsson_deloitte_dk/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fjbjornsson%5Fdeloitte%5Fdk%2FDocuments%2FRecordings%2FDK%20Engineering%20Community%20%2D%20SE%20Edition%2D20220623%5F162235%2DMeeting%20Recording%2Emp4&parent=%2Fpersonal%2Fjbjornsson%5Fdeloitte%5Fdk%2FDocuments%2FRecordings)

 ## Prerequisites
 - Get a Deloitte Azure subscription.
 We’ll be using Azure to host our cluster and as Deloitte employees we can get an Azure subscription with 350 DKK credits per month to play with!
 To get the subscription, send an email to Henrik Randløv and ask for a Deloitte Azure subscription.